-Gabriel Rockhill is a philosopher, cultural critic and writer who publishes in French and English.
-His work is dedicated to a materialist analysis of the social totality, and it has thus far focused primarily on the three intertwining themes of history, politics, and aesthetics.
-However, he has very broad theoretical and literary interests, and his research engages with fields ranging from film studies and technology to literature, psychoanalysis and ontology.
+Gabriel Rockhill is a philosopher, cultural critic and activist who publishes in French and English.
+His work is dedicated to a materialist analysis of the social totality, and it has thus far focused primarily on the three intertwining themes of history, politics and culture.

 He holds master’s, doctoral and postdoctoral degrees in philosophy, the historical social sciences and political theory from the Université de Paris VIII and the École des Hautes Études en Sciences Sociales, where he worked under the supervision of Luce Irigaray (M.A.
 Director), Jacques Derrida (M.A.
 Director), Jean-Louis Fabiani (M.A.
 Director), Alain Badiou (Ph.D.
 Supervisor) and Étienne Balibar (President Ph.D.
 Committee).
 He also holds a Ph.D. in philosophy from Emory University, which was completed under the guidance of Thomas R. Flynn.

-He is currently Associate Professor of Philosophy at Villanova University, Founder and Executive Director of the Critical Theory Workshop/Atelier de Théorie Critique at the Sorbonne/EHESS in Paris, former Directeur de programme at the Collège International de Philosophie and Member of the “Laboratoire Sens et Compréhension du Monde Contemporain” (Faculté des SHS – Sorbonne).
+He is currently Professor of Philosophy at Villanova University, Founder and Executive Director of the Critical Theory Workshop/Atelier de Théorie Critique, former Directeur de programme at the Collège International de Philosophie and Member of the “Laboratoire Sens et Compréhension du Monde Contemporain” (Faculté des SHS – Sorbonne).
 He has also been a Research Associate at the Centre de recherches sur les arts et le langage (CNRS/EHESS) in Paris and a Visiting Scholar at the Centre Franco-hongrois en Sciences Sociales at Eötvös Loránd University in Budapest, Hungary.
 Prior to his appointment at Villanova, he taught French and Francophone theory, culture, film and literature in Paris at the following institutions: Institut d’Études Politiques, Institut Catholique, Collège International de Philosophie, Centre Parisien d’Études Critiques (Sorbonne Nouvelle), New York University in France, American University of Paris, Université de Paris VIII.